 And by electronic records I don’t just mean that tasks should be noted down on excel sheets instead of paper ones.
 I mean going electronic right from the start and through the whole food safety system.
 It takes care of the whole concern with people being unable to decipher each other’s handwriting and stores the records automatically without having to deal with boxes of papers or having to copy records from paper to excel by hand.
 It also provides an easy place for analyzing the data.

-As an additional bonus for chain restaurants and other multi-location catering and cooking services it’s also easy to monitor all records from all premises through one central system.
+As an additional bonus for chain restaurants and other multi-location catering and cooking services it’s also easy to monitor all food safety records from all premises through one central system.
 This also makes it possible to analyze their performance compared to each other, to copy best practices from one location to another and also to eliminate the unwanted ones when they are simple to identify.

 But to give a little bit of advice to someone interested in procuring an electronic food safety management system, you should remember that such a system can only be of use if it can complement your individual food safety processes.
 We’ve been doing a lot of work on perfecting this for our own customers, as you can read on our customer stories page, and in this case, one size definitely does not fit all.